Capstone-Projects-2025-Fall/project-002-highlighting/documentation/docs/requirements/system-overview.md

 # System Overview

 ## Project Abstract
-This project aims to enhance an existing Augmentative and Alternative Communication (AAC) application with the integration of intelligent text prediction.
-The extension will use methods of highlighting to direct the attention of the user of the AAC device.
-This includes primarily the use of highlighting to draw more attention to specific words that are relevant to the context of conversation.
-The extension will capture audio input through a microphone and use an intelligent contextual model to analyze and suggest words.
+This project focuses on enhancing an existing Augmentative and Alternative Communication (AAC) application by integrating intelligent text prediction and contextual highlighting.
+The extension introduces a system that captures audio input through a microphone, processes it using an intelligent contextual model, and suggests relevant words based on the ongoing conversation.
+Suggested words are visually emphasized through highlighting techniques to help direct the user’s attention and improve communication efficiency.

 The goal of this application is to improve the efficiency and communication for AAC users by reducing the time required to create responses during conversations by offering them suggested words based on contextual analysis.